deficollective/defiscan/src/content/protocols/pwn/ethereum.md

 The PWN protocol achieves _Low_ centralization risk scores for its _Upgradeability_, _Autonomy_, _Exit Window_ and _Medium_ for the _Accessibility_ dimension.
 It thus ranks _Stage 1_.

-The protocol could reach Stage 2 if it would have multiple independent interfaces and longer timelock for upgrades made by the DAO.
+The protocol could reach Stage 2 if it would have multiple independent interfaces.

 # Reviewer's Notes

-TODO: Add reviewer's notes
+Nothing to note.

 # Protocol Analysis